 One of the ways to prevent getting the flu is the flu jab.

 Each year teams of experts try and predict the most likely viruses to affect us and match them into the vaccine as closely as possible.

-Only the child’s nasal flu vaccine includes cover for Japanese flu – and this is okay, as it is predominantly children that are affected by this strain.
+Only the child’s nasal flu vaccine includes cover for Japanese flu – and this is okay, as it is predominantly children that get this strain.

-Immunity takes a couple of weeks to build up, so it is important to get vaccinated as early as possible and before the beginning of flu season.
-While it is not a live vaccine and should not make you feel ill, some people have reported a low-grade fever and aching arm for a couple of days after the vaccination.
+Immunity takes a couple of weeks to build up, so it is important to get the vaccine as early as possible and before the beginning of flu season.
+While it is not a live vaccine and should not make you feel ill, some people have a low-grade fever and aching arm for a couple of days after the vaccination.

-If someone has additional medical conditions, is pregnant, is the sole carer for someone dependent upon them, or a care worker – they should try and get vaccinated and should be entitled to a free jab.
+If someone has additional medical conditions, is pregnant, is the sole carer for someone dependent upon them, or a care worker – they should try and get the free jab.
 Flu is serious and will put you out of action if you get it.

-Anyone can pay to be vaccinated and can just make an appointment with their Pharmacist.
+Anyone can pay for it and can just make an appointment with their Pharmacist.

 However, you are entitled to a free flu vaccine if you are pregnant or have one of the following long-term conditions: